doug-moen/openscad2/rfc/Generators.md

 Likewise, an `if` without an `else` has no effect if the condition is false.
 Previously, it would add an empty group to the group under construction in this situation.

+Within an object literal, `each` has additional semantics.
+If the argument is an object,
+`each` will transfer background shapes from one object to another (see [Modifier Characters](#modifier-characters)).

 ## Modifier Characters
 The `%`, `#`, `!` and `*` modifier characters are not operations on shapes.